process-analytics/bpmn-visualization-examples/README.md

 This repository contains examples showing how to use [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js).

-## 🚸 Prerequisites

-Some examples are provided for direct use in the web browser.
-I you want to integrate their related code in a project, adaptations may be required.
-In particular, TypeScript users should read the paragraph about the [TypeScript support in the bpmn-visualization README](https://github.com/process-analytics/bpmn-visualization-js/#-typescript-support) and check the [examples projects](#projects) in this repository.

 ## 🎮 Live Environment

 Give a try to the [__⏩ live environment__](https://cdn.statically.io/gh/process-analytics/bpmn-visualization-examples/master/examples/index.html)